jroesch/dda/resources/report.md

 # Introduction

-In deciding on a topic for our project was hard as we wanted something interesting, and challenging so that there would be sufficient motivation for continuing with it in the future.
-Given our backgrounds and interest in functional languages, we wanted to bring them together into a single project.
-We felt that matrix multiplication in necessary piece of many scientific applications.
+In deciding on a topic for our project was hard as we wanted something interesting, and challenging.
+We wanted there to be sufficient motivation for continuing with it in the future.
+Given our backgrounds and interest in functional languages, we wanted to do something that brought together ideas from programming languages, optimization, and functional programming in a single project.

+As we evaluated different ideas it quickly became obvious that matrix multiplication is a critical piece to solving many problems.
-Therefor targeting matrices would help one write algorithms for many parallel computing problems.
-This impression was reinforced both from the material in the class, and our previous experiences with scientific computing.
+Therefor targeting matrices would be incredibly useful enabling one to write algorithms a large set of linear algebra problems, and by extension Linear Algebra problems.
+This impression was reinforced both from the material we covered in the class, and our previous experiences with scientific computing.

 As we discussed in our original proposal the goal of our project was to enable both parallel and distributed matrix operations in Haskell.
-We enjoy dragging as much theory as possible back into the "real world" and see if we can apply it.
-We copied this approach from the author of sparse who tried to do that with sparse matrix representation. implementation of parallel and distributed sparse matrices in Haskell.
-With the

-Our primary
-contribution will be the engineering effort of required to correctly implement parallel and distributed matrices themselves.
 We chose Haskell because we wanted to strike a balance between abstraction and performance.
-Overall our goals have not changed much, but we have dramatically changed our strategy to realize them.
-We originally thought that Repa, a Haskell library for parallel arrays, would be the core of our project but we have abandoned it after realizing that Repa's design is centered around dense arrays and would make be awkward to shoehorn sparse arrays into Repa.
-This happens to be the case because Repa is designed around dense arrays and much of its optimizations would not benefit sparse ones without significant changes to the code.
+It is good for this for a few reasons:

+  - very powerful optimizer
+  - ability to write low level code
+  - type safe ptrs
+  - history of optimization
+  - mature networking and collection libraries

+We also enjoy dragging as much theory as possible back into the "real world" and see if we can apply it solve useful problems.
+We copied this approach from the author of sparse who attempts to do this asm much as possible with the projects he works on.

+We used this as a guide for building the component pieces of our project.

+Our primary contribution is the engineering effort to correctly implement distributed matrices themselves in Haskell.
+The rest of the paper is dedicated to our research in this area, our implementation efforts, and our evaluation of what we finished by the end of the quarter.

 # Background

-Haskell programmers are few and far between so we choose to spend time elaborating the features of Haskell that helped us most in our implementation.
+Haskell programmers are few and far between so we want to highlight the reasons we choose Haskell and the features that helped us most in our implementation.

 ## Haskell
 Haskell the language began as a though experiment of taking a pure, lazy language